 What God was saying to me last night was that Jesus stepped into the room and said ‘SHHHHH….’
-When He did, He was commanding every storm in my life and her life to cease, He literally reduced all the things in our life that was causing a heaviness or a weariness to a place of silence.
+And commanded every storm in my life and her life to cease, he literally reduced all the things in our life that was causing a heaviness or a weariness to a place of silence.
 They no longer had the power to speak into our lives.
-Wow!
-That was a powerful insight.

 I don’t know what storm is raging in your life but I DO KNOW WITHOUT A DOUBT that the Lord is present to calm the storm, if you will only believe.
 It is my prayer that every storm in your life is silenced this day and you too, experience a great calm.
-Peace, be still, in the name of Jesus Christ.
+Peace, be still, in the name of the Lord.